katzer/cordova-plugin-badge/README.md

 ```

 ### App restarts on Android after notification was clicked
-The launch mode for the main activity has to be set to `singleInstance`
+Try setting the launch mode for the main activity to `singleInstance`
 ```xml
 <activity ... android:launchMode="singleInstance" ... />
 ```